 Note: Read my article on how to find land for living off grid for information on what to look for and how to pick your off grid land.

 Don’t go big!
 Not yet… Think small.
 Think sustainably.
 Think realistically.

 What To Look For When You Buy Land

-- Water – You’ll need a source of water.
-Natural water in the form of a creek, stream, pond, lake, or spring is best, and/or a water well already drilled.
+- Water – You’ll need a source of natural water in the form of a creek, stream, pond, lake, or spring, and/or a water well already drilled.
 This will also save you money because you don’t have to pay someone to drill a well.

 - Trees – Trees provide privacy, shelter from wind, fuel, and building materials.

 - Rock – Natural rock can be used for building materials.